The Phoenix Lights Phenomenon: An Unsolved UFO Mystery

 Close Encounters of the Second Kind

-Alleged Roswell crash site (Credit: David Zaitz via Getty Images)
+Pennsylvania's Roswell (Credit: David Zaitz via Getty Images)

 About an hour later, the lights over Phoenix were back.
 Around 10pm, a series of intensely bright lights appeared over the Phoenix area, distinct from the V-shaped formation observed earlier in the evening.
 These peculiar lights in Phoenix, Arizona, were described as stationary, hovering orbs that remained visible for a considerable period before they started to dim and then vanished, only to reappear and maintain the same formation.